Onuralp Bitim

-Onuralp Bitim (born 31 March 1999 in Istanbul) is a Turkish professional basketball player for Fenerbahçe Beko of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
+Onuralp Bitim (born 31 March 1999 in Istanbul) is a Turkish professional basketball player for Fenerbahçe of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
+He played one season in the National Basketball Association (NBA) with the Chicago Bulls.

 He won the Turkish slam dunk contest twice, during 2018 and 2020 Basketbol Süper Ligi All-Star Weekend.

 Professional career

 Anadolu Efes (2017–2019)

-He started his career with Anadolu Efes and signed a dual license contract also with Sigortam.net İTÜ BB for the 2017–2018 season.
+He started his career with Anadolu Efes and signed a dual license contract also with İTÜ BK for the 2017–2018 season.
 Thus, he played for both teams during the season.
-On 8 October 2017, he made his Basketball Super League debut against Pınar Karşıyaka and on 25 October 2017, he made his EuroLeague debut against Fenerbahçe.
+On 8 October 2017, he made his Basketball Super League debut against Karşıyaka and on 25 October 2017, he made his EuroLeague debut against Fenerbahçe.

-Pınar Karşıyaka (2019–2021)
+Karşıyaka (2019–2021)

 On 28 July 2019, Bitim signed a two-year contract with Pınar Karşıyaka.

-On May 11, 2020, while Pınar Karşıyaka was in second place in the Turkish League with 20 wins, the league was postponed due to the COVID-19 pandemic and it was announced that the league would not continue and there would be no champion in the league.
+On May 11, 2020, while Karşıyaka was in second place in the Turkish League with 20 wins, the league was postponed due to the COVID-19 pandemic and it was announced that the league would not continue and there would be no champion in the league.

-Frutti Extra Bursaspor (2021–2023)
+Bursaspor (2021–2023)

 On 7 June 2021, Bitim signed a two-year contract with Frutti Extra Bursaspor.
 After having a successful season with Bursaspor and reaching the EuroCup final, on 9 May 2022, Bitim extended his contract with the club for two more seasons.